JazminGuajard0/PII-Scraper/README.md

 This bash script pulls data that matches the "username:password" syntax in the directory, and subdirectories.

-Isuee: It only pulls data from .txt files that match the regex for "username:password".
+Issue: It only pulls data from .txt files that match the regex for "username:password".

 ```sh
 #!/bin/bash